-EDUC 298 PRE-PROFESSIONAL FIELD EXPERIENCE AND SKILLS DEVELOPMENT (CCN)
+EDUC 298 PRE-PROFESSIONAL FIELD EXPERIENCE AND SKILLS DEVELOPMENT (CCN 1 S.H.

 Students taking this course will meet the requirements of having a field experience prior to pre-service teaching.
 Students will be required to visit a special needs classroom.
-Prospective education professionals will follow a structured process to gain first hand information on the demands a full-time teacher meets on a daily basis.
+Prospective education professionals will follow a structured process to gain first hand information on the demands a fulltime teacher meets on a daily basis.
 Special emphasis will be placed on observing the teaching-learning process, performing instruction-related duties, work individually with students, and the operating procedures of a K-12 classroom.
-Students will also prepare for the PPST in this course.
-Co-requisite: EDUC 250.
+Students will also prepare for the PPST in this course and begin their electronic profile.
+Students must have purchased Live-Text program from the Bookstore.
+Co-requisites: EDUC 250 and EDUC 272.
 Fall, Spring.